Faultify/Faultify/RefactorChanges.md

 Moved MutationGrouping shorthand subclasses into MutationGrouping.cs Changed signature of AnalyzeMutations (now GenerateMutations) for IMutationAnalyzer and all derivates Updated TypeCollection: renamed to TypeChecker, enforced encapsulation and single responsability principle in affected classes.
+Refactored RandomValueGenerator to be more consistent and extendable